 - Single page, permanent location: All of the guidelines information should be on a single page with a permanent location.
 Do not have your submissions information spread out across different pages or blog entries, and please do not have a different web address for submissions information with each issue or announcement.
 Remember that others may bookmark your submissions page, too.
 If the location changes and the previous page still exists, they may only see outdated information.

-- Openings, deadlines & status: Include whether you are accepting queries your submission period opening and closings (when applicable) on your guidelines page, even if you also post these announcements on your news page or other page.
+- Openings, deadlines & status: Clearly indicate whether you are accepting queries and include yyour submission period opening and closing dates (when applicable) on your guidelines page, even if you also post these announcements on your news page or other page.

 Listing dates: When listing dates, be specific and use an international-friendly format.
 For example, "January-March" is not clear and could indicate either "January 1 through March 1" or "January 1 through March 31."
 We have no way of knowing which you mean.
 Likewise, if you list dates with just numbers, such as "7/1," it can cause confusion as to whether you mean July 1st or January 7th.

 ATTN Wix.com customers: Wix.com generates most site content using Flash, so this applies to you.